distributed-text-services/specifications/README.md

 # Distributed Text Services (DTS)

+*The DTS Specification is currently in Candidate Recommendation Status.*

 ## What

-> The DTS Specification is currently in Candidate Recommendation Status.

 The Distributed Text Services (DTS) Specification defines a Hypermedia-Driven Web API for working with collections of text as machine-actionable data.
 It specifies 3 distinct operation endpoints: